ICB-DCM/cOmicsArt/docs/interface-details/02-selection.md

 - **Inspect data**: Click this button to inspect the uploaded data.
 This will open a Modal, in which you can see how the application interprets your data, whether it is able to differentiate between the different columns and - through additional tests - whether the data as you uploaded it is deemed good to go.
+To get to know more about the Visual Inspection, see at towards the bottom of this page.

 - **Upload new data**: Click this button to upload new data files.